ventus-ag/documentation/content/products/compute/gpu-virtual-machines.md

 GPU virtual machines (VMs) offer significant advantages for tasks that require intensive graphics processing or parallel computations.

 {{% notice note %}}
-GPU services in the Cloud Console are currently accessible only for projects established in the Vienna and Upper-Austria regions.
+GPU services in the Cloud Console are currently accessible only for projects established in the Upper-Austria region.
 {{% /notice %}}

-Currently, our GPU services are exclusively available in the Vienna and Upper-Austria regions.
+Currently, our GPU services are exclusively available in the Upper-Austria region.
 We offer a range of GPU cards, including the H100 and L40S series, each available in multiple configurations to suit various performance needs:
 - GPU-H100-1: 1 H100, 12 vCPUs, 250 GiB memory;
 - GPU-H100-2: 2 H100, 24 vCPUs, 500 GiB memory;
 - GPU-H100-4: 4 H100, 48 vCPUs, 1000 GiB memory;